NexoryOrg/Konik-Website/README.md

 2. Commit your updates with clear commit messages.
 3. Open a pull request.
 4. Review workflow results and address feedback.

-## License

-Unless stated otherwise, the license stored in this repository applies.